-Due to limited maintenance and testing resources, Futhark is not directly supported on Windows.
-Install WSL and follow the Linux instructions above.
-The C code generated by the Futhark compiler should work on Windows.
+Due to limited maintenance and testing resources, Futhark is only partially supported on Windows.
+A precompiled nightly snapshot is available above.

+In most cases, it is better to install WSL and follow the Linux instructions above.
+The C code generated by the Futhark compiler should work on Windows, except for the multicore backend.